-2. Executive summary
+1. Executive summary

 The draft implementing technical standards (ITS) establish standard forms, templates and procedures for the information sharing requirements which are likely to facilitate the monitoring of institutions which operate through a branch or through the freedom to provide services in one or more Member States other than that in which their head offices are situated.
-The standards apply in relation to the information specified in regulatory technical standards adopted by the Commission under Article 50(7) of Directive 2013/36/EU (the Capital Requirement Directive).
+The standards apply in relation to the information specified in regulatory technical standards (RTS) adopted by the Commission under Article 50(7) of Directive 2013/36/EU (the Capital Requirement Directive [CRD]).

-The draft implementing technical standards are structured with two major parts: (i) procedure for information exchange during going concern situations, and (ii) procedures for information exchange in a liquidity stress situation.
-For going concern situations, the main elements of the implementing technical standards refer to the timing of exchange of information, which envisages semi-annual exchange of information regarding liquidity and findings from liquidity supervision, annual exchange of information regarding solvency and other items specified in the draft regulatory technical standards as a regular procedure, and speedier procedures for notification regarding issues of non-compliance with regulatory requirements and application of supervisory administrative penalties or other administrative measures.
+The draft ITS are structured in two major parts: (i) the procedure for information exchange during going concern situations and (ii) procedures for information exchange in a liquidity stress situation.
+For going concern situations, the main elements of the ITS refer to the timing of the exchange of information, which envisages semi-annual exchange of information regarding liquidity and findings from liquidity supervision, the annual exchange of information regarding solvency and other items specified in the draft RTS as a regular procedure, and speedier procedures for notification regarding issues of non-compliance with regulatory requirements and application of supervisory administrative penalties or other administrative measures.
 It is planned that information regarding provision of services will be exchanged upon request by the competent authorities.

-The draft implementing technical standards also outline operational procedures, including the establishment of contact lists and interaction in cases where a college of supervisors has been set up; and use of common formats and templates.
-The draft implementing standards also set out the procedure for ad hoc information requests.
+The draft ITS also outline operational procedures, including the establishment of contact lists and interaction in cases where a college of supervisors has been set up, and use of common formats and templates.
+The draft ITS also set out the procedure for ad hoc information requests.

-The draft implementing technical standards are supplemented by two annexes: Annex 1, containing templates and explaining the formats to be used for quantitative and qualitative information to be exchanged on a regular basis (semi-annual for liquidity information for significant branches and annual for all other information); and Annex 2, containing the template for the exchange of information in a liquidity stress situation.
-It should be noted that certain non-quantitative information regarding management and ownership; liquidity management policies and procedures; emergency situation preparations, and information regarding non-compliance with regulatory requirements; application of supervisory measures; and administrative penalties or other administrative measures shall be provided in the format deemed appropriate by the competent authority providing the information.
+The draft ITS are supplemented by two annexes: Annex 1, containing templates and explaining the formats to be used for quantitative and qualitative information to be exchanged on a regular basis (semi-annual for liquidity information for significant branches and annual for all other information), and Annex 2, containing the template for the exchange of information in a liquidity stress situation.
+It should be noted that certain non-quantitative information regarding management and ownership, liquidity management policies and procedures, and preparations for emergency situations, and information regarding non-compliance with regulatory requirements, the application of supervisory measures and administrative penalties or other administrative measures shall be provided in the format deemed appropriate by the competent authority providing the information.

-The draft implementing technical standards should be read together with the accompanying draft regulatory technical standards specifying the information to be exchanged between the competent authorities of home and the host Member States.
-Both regulatory and implementing technical standards have been published for public consultation, and are expected to be submitted to the European Commission by 1 January 2014, taking into account the results of the public consultation.
+The draft ITS should be read together with the accompanying draft RTS specifying the information to be exchanged between the competent authorities of the home and host Member States.
+The EBA publicly consulted on both RTS and ITS and did not receive any comments.